aws-amplify/docs/js/authentication.md

 ### Migrating Users to Amazon Cognito

-Cognito provides a trigger to migrate users from your existing user directory to Cognito seamlessly.
+Amazon Cognito provides a trigger to migrate users from your existing user directory to Cognito seamlessly.
 You configure your Cognito User Pool's "Migration" trigger to invoke a Lambda function whenever a user that does not already exist in the user pool signs in or resets their password.

 In short, the Lambda function should validate the user credentials against your existing user directory and return a response object containing user attributes and status on success, or an error message on error.
 There's a good documentation [here](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-import-using-lambda.html) on how to set up this migration flow and a more detailed instruction [here](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-migrate-user.html#cognito-user-pools-lambda-trigger-syntax-user-migration) on how the lambda should handle request and response objects.